ramiz-moktader/portfolio-template-test/_pages/markdown.md

 ***
 **Footnotes**

+> this is a block quoa
+>> this is a nested block

-The footnotes in the page will be returned following this line, return to the section on <a href="#footnotes">Markdown Footnotes</a>.
+The `add` method in the.  footnotes in the page will be returned following this line, return to the section on <a href="#footnotes">Markdown Footnotes</a>.